naninovel/docs/docs/en/guide/special-effects.md

 @back Appearance.Custom dissolve:Textures/Spiral
 ```

-To smooth (fuzz) borders of the transition, use first parameter in 0 (no smoothing) to 100 (max smoothing) range, eg:
+To smooth (fuzz) borders of the transition, use the first parameter in 0 (no smoothing) to 100 (max smoothing) range, eg:

 ```nani
 @back Appearance.Custom dissolve:Textures/Spiral params:90
 ```

-To invert the transition (brighter areas of the dissolve mask will be displayed first), set second parameter to 1, eg:
+To invert the transition (brighter areas of the dissolve mask will be displayed first), set the second parameter to 1, eg:

 ```nani
 @back Appearance.Custom dissolve:Textures/Spiral params:,1